Stuwert/blog/src/serverless.md

 - How do I name or create different environments with Serverless?
 - How can I automatically recompile shared dependencies in a shared package?
 - What is Architect and STS?
+- How do I construct a Step Function?
+- Can I orchestrate a series of Serverless Templates?